Personally Speaking

 If my paintings stir an emotional response in you, that amazes me.

 There’s so much more in this.
 So much we don’t know about energy.
-Being open is a good start I guess.
+Being open is a good start, I guess.

-So for now, this is my way of sharing what matters to me:
+For now, this is my way of sharing what matters to me: Kindness.
+Connection.
+The vagaries of our human existence.

 Thank you for being here—it’s a gift to connect with you.